8 Key Metals Used in Casting

 Gray Iron

 Depending on the class of gray iron, different levels of machinability and strength can be achieved.
 Softer, more machinable gray iron can have tensile strengths as low as 20,000 psi.
-Tougher, less machinable iron can have tensile strengths triple that.
+Tougher, less machinable iron can have tensile strengths three times higher.

 White Iron

 White Iron is known for its excellent wear resistance.
-Some white irons have high levels of chromium or other alloys for increased performance of high-temperature service, or for corrosion resistance.
+Certain types of white iron have high levels of chromium or other alloys to enhance performance in high-temperature environments, or to provide corrosion resistance.

 Ductile Iron

-Ductile iron also ranges in strength, and has a higher level of tensile strength than gray iron.
+Ductile iron also ranges in strength and possesses a higher tensile strength than gray iron.
 This wide range of strengths allows ductile iron to serve a wide variety of markets.

 Stainless Steel

 Stainless steel is the classification of steel that contains a chromium content of 10.5% or higher.
-It’s best known for its corrosion resistance, but also provides a high level of toughness.
+It’s best known for its corrosion resistance and also offers a high level of toughness.
 Higher levels of corrosion resistance can be reached using higher levels of chromium and molybdenum.
 Drawbacks to stainless steel include its lower level of machinability and medium tensile strength.
 These properties make stainless steel a great option for parts in oxidizing or corrosive environments.

 Carbon Steel